-Leatherhead’s three-day Everything European course aims to provide you with comprehensive coverage of the principles and applications of current and upcoming EU food law with indications of some national quirks.
-Leatherhead’s Regulatory experts will explain how to identify, keep up-to-date with and apply relevant legislation as an aid to both new product development and legality of current product ranges.
+Leatherhead’s two-day Everything European course aims to provide you with comprehensive coverage of the principles and application of current and upcoming EU food law with indications of some national quirks.
+Leatherhead’s Regulatory experts will explain how you can identify, keep up-to-date with and apply relevant legislation as an aid to both new product development and legality of current product ranges.

-Day 1 (Module 1: EU Basic Facts, Food Safety, Food Improvement Agents) covers an introduction to the different European institutions and how they work together to decide and create food policies, key areas of EU food law such as the general principles of food law, food safety and hygiene, novel foods, contaminants, pesticides and food improvement agents (food additives, enzymes, flavourings) with a practical workshop on how to check the acceptability of these agents in foods.
+Day 1 (Module 1: EU institutions and legal procedures, EU law-surrounding Food Safety topics): covers an introduction to the different European institutions and how they work together to decide and create food policies, key areas of EU food law related to food safety such as the general principles of food law, food safety and hygiene, novel foods, genetically modified foods, contaminants, pesticides and food improvement agents (food additives, enzymes, flavourings) with a practical workshop on how to check the acceptability of these agents in foods.

 Who should attend?

 Particularly relevant for those involved in ensuring that food products meet legislative requirements.
 This course also benefits those seeking a summary or update of current food laws by providing a comprehensive coverage of the principles and application of EU Food Law.

 From this course you will:

 - Get an overview of the challenges with managing the European and some national regulatory requirements to ensure product compliance

 - Get updated on the latest EU food law requirements

 - Discuss and put into practice the knowledge you have learned on the current and future EU labelling requirements through our food labelling workshop